Delighted! Congratulations to everyone though, it was a strong zone and it's been a great event =)

 GAME as a retail assistant, Heriot-Watt University Student’s Union and Underbelly as a venue/show technician, and occasional work as a gardener/removals man!

-Present my work, I just like talking about what I do!
+Favourite thing to do in my job Present my work, I just like talking about what I do!
 Last time my best friend came up to visit I gave him a 40-minute presentation on a whiteboard, I don’t think he was very impressed… Theoretical physics conference presentations can be very dry affairs, so I try to sneak a gag or two in — the audience usually appreciates it!
 (Usually…)

 Hello!
 My name is Ollie, and I was born in Enfield, raised in Milton Keynes, and when I was 18 came here to Heriot-Watt University, Edinburgh.
 I did a four year undergraduate Master’s degree (MPhys), and enjoyed my dissertation project so much that I decided to stay on to do a PhD.
 I’m now in my second year, and really enjoying myself!
 I’ll try to explain a bit about my work below, but outside of work I enjoy being just about every kind of nerd — music, sci-fi tv, books, and comics, table-top games, board games, and shooting my flatmate with nerf guns!

 I am a computational physicist working on ‘advanced numerical algorithms for dissipative many-body quantum theory’.
 Now that phrase probably deserves some explanation, so: